NA62/na62-trigger-algorithms/GettingStarted.md

 If you want to develop trigger algorithms that should run in the PC-farm, you need to clone this repository and na62-farm-lib.
 As these are eclipse projects you should import them into your eclipse workspace.
 Testing the algorithms should be done by cloning [[na62-trigger-test|https://github.com/NA62/na62-trigger-test/wiki]] which links this project and na62-farm-lib.

 # Getting the code
-For a more advanced way to clone the code within the PC-farm see [[this|https://github.com/NA62/na62-farm/wiki/Development]]
+For a more advanced way to clone the code within the PC-farm see [[this link|https://github.com/NA62/na62-farm/wiki/Development]]
 ## Forking within github
-The best way to start with your trigger implementations is to create a github account and then fork this project (See [[this|https://github.com/NA62/na62-trigger-algorithms/fork]] link on the top right hand corner).
+The best way to start with your trigger implementations is to create a github account and then fork this project (See [[this link|https://github.com/NA62/na62-trigger-algorithms/fork]] on the top right hand corner).

 Then you can clone your forked repository via (please adjust YourUserName with your github user name)
 ```